ThomasSanson/the-devsecops-plugin/README.md

 ## Architecture

-The plugin follows a modular architecture:
+The toolbox follows a modular architecture:

 ```bash
 .